• Skip to primary navigation

 Another distinction is their use.
 Hummus is commonly used as a dip or spread for pita bread, vegetables, or crackers, while tahini is primarily used as an ingredient in dishes such as hummus or salad dressings.

-Whether you’re looking for a protein-packed dip or a flavorful addition to your dishes, both hummus and tahini offer unique and delicious options that can elevate your meals.
+Whether you're looking for a protein-packed dip or a flavorful addition to your dishes, both hummus and tahini offer delicious options that can improve your meals.
 Just experiment with different flavors and brands to find your favorite.

 We've all been there, mixing them up.
 Time to clear the air.